Healthy High Energy Foods That You Will Love

 Groom+Style’s vision is to empower our readers to live smarter lifestyles.
 From enabling more informed purchasing decisions through our detailed and entertaining reviews, to encouraging healthy exercise with the teams motivating and thoroughly researched workout articles.
 The team are constantly investigating and testing products, talking with experts, and then applying the advice in our own lives first, before making recommendations.
 In this article the Groom+Style team list their top healthy high energy foods that we are sure you will love as well.

 The area of dietary science is very divided.
 Theories and expert advice change over time, and you can find diets at all extremes such as the fruitarian diet (only eating fruit) to the ketogenic diet (high fat, adequate protein and low carbohydrate).

-The Groom+Style team have tested various diets over the years, however we typically return to a balanced diet high in fresh foods such a vegetables, fruits, nuts, with a moderate amount of carbohydrates and protein – nothing novel or extreme.
+The Groom+Style team has tested various diets over the years, however, we typically return to a balanced diet high in fresh foods such a vegetables, fruits, nuts, with a moderate amount of carbohydrates and protein – nothing novel or extreme.

 Rather than try to encourage you to stick to another fad diet, the Groom+Style team wanted to provide you with a list of healthy, high energy, tasty foods that you can eat or snack on regularly.
 These foods will support a balanced lifestyle of work, exercise and play.
 The team took a poll and came up with the following list.

 Apples aren’t only good for keeping the good ol’ doc away, they’re also great for keeping energy levels up.
 Due to their high fiber content, apples take time to digest, which means you won’t only perk up with a bite, you’ll also stay more energized for a longer period of time.
 Eating apples also boosts the body’s intake of essential nutrients.